josefsbreakfast/Polaris-Protocol/🦆_Digital_Disruption/🛰️_OSINT_Field_Operations/🕊️_War_Or_Peace/🧿_warrantless_surveillance_and_risk_management_logic.md

 ## ⚖️ Legal Frame

+This is a demonstration of how a legal case for surveillance *can* be built, not how one *should* be built.
+Universities have faced increasing funding and resource pressures for nearly a century, and have become more corporate in nature often, at least in part, to manage cash flow risk.
+Deincentivising the construction of legal cases such as these, are required to minimise the risk to students from these pressures.
+Furthermore, commpanies and firms catering to this new service under later-stage surveillance capitalism, cannot realistically be expected to not form when there is a market demand, and where regulation has not necessarily been designed to balance corporate activity against public interest.
+Protesting individual contacts is not enough in isolation - comprehensive change is required to protect the public interest.

 | Mechanism | Authorising Law | How It Avoids IPA / RIPA | Typical Actors |
 |------------|----------------|---------------------------|----------------|
 | **GDPR “Legitimate Interest” processing** | UK GDPR Art.
 6(1)(f) | Allows processing of personal data without consent if “necessary for legitimate interests.” | University security & communications offices |